santipvz/SecurePasswordManager/README.md

 <pre><code>cpass delete -f test</code></pre>

 > [!NOTE]
-> This program will create `.key` files that you can open with any notepad as if it was a `.txt`

-> If you don't indicate a length it will be set to 10 as default.
+> This program will create `.key` files that you can open with any notepad as if it was a `.txt`<br><br>If you don't indicate a length it will be set to 10 as default.